codingABI/SenderReceiver/README.md

 ![Window reed switches](assets/images/Sender3/WindowReedSwitches.jpg)

 ### Sender 5 (433 MHz LoRa)
 Sensor for a mailbox.
-When the lid of the slot is opened, a magnetic reed switch triggers and sends a LoRa signal to the receiver.
-Additionally once per day the current battery voltage and the magnetic reed switch state will also be sent to the receiver.
+When the lid of the slot is opened, a magnetic reed switch triggers and sends a LoRa signal to the Receiver.
+Additionally once per day the current battery voltage and the magnetic reed switch state will also be sent to the Receiver.

 Hardware:
 * Microcontroller ATmega328P (without crystal, in 8 MHz-RC mode.
 Board manager: "ATmega328 on a breadboard (8 MHz internal clock)" )